uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 To Join an already existing business partner, press the _Redeem invitation code_ button on the top right.

 [![redeem invitation code](../../assets/images/redeem_code.png)](../../assets/images/redeem_code.png)

+### Use/Integrate the swiyu Trust Infrastructure

+One way to interact with the swiyu ecosystem is to host either a swiyu Generic Issuer and/or a swiyu Generic Verifier or bring your own implementation.
+Instructions on how to setup the components can be found in the [swiyu Generic Issuer cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-issuer/) and the [swiyu Generic Verifier cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-verifier/).